 Single Mode SFP vs Multimode SFP：Which One to Choose?

-After the comparison of single mode SFP vs multimode SFP, we can see that single mode SFP is suitable for long-reach data transmission applications while multimode SFP is generally utilized for short transmission distance.
+After the comparison of single-mode SFP vs multimode SFP, we can see that single mode SFP is suitable for long-reach data transmission applications while multimode SFP is generally utilized for short transmission distance.
 Which to choose depends on the actual needs.
 FS supplies various kinds of optic transceivers available in both single-mode and multimode.
-If you have any needs, welcome to visit FS.COM.